grayresearch/CX/CHARTER.md

 ## Objectives

-The Composable Extensions (CX) Task Group(s) will specify an ISA extension, and specify standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.
+The Composable Extensions (CX) Task Group(s) will specify ISA extensions standard and software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.

-Operationally, the interfaces enable software to *discover* that a CX is available, to *select* it as the hart's current CX, to *select* the hart's current CX *state context*, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
+Operationally, the *CX Mux* extension, API, and ABI enable software to *discover* that a CX is available, to *select* it as the hart's current CX, to *select* the hart's current CX *state context*, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
 And so forth.

-CX instructions may access a hart's current CX's current state context.
+*Stateful extensions:* CX instructions may access a hart's current CX's current state context.
 CX instructions are the only means to access CX state, providing CX isolation, providing composition invariance.
 A CX state context may include *CX-scoped* CSRs.
 There may be any number of state contexts, per CX, per system, with an arbitary, dynamic, software managed hart-to-CX-context mapping.
-Uniform means of CX state context access enables a CX-aware operating system to manage/save/restore any CX state context, unmodified.
+All stateful CX extensions implement (extend) the *CX State* extension, providing uniform means of CX-scoped CSR access, and state context management, enabling a CX-aware operating system to initialize, save, and reload *any* CX state context.

 The optional hardware interfaces provide reuse of composable extension unit (CXU) *implementations* (which may be RTL modules).
 They support